Florida Living Trust FAQs

 Can I name trustees and beneficiaries who live out of state?

 Yes.
-There are no limitations on where your trustees or beneficiaries must reside.
+There are no limits on where your trustees or beneficiaries must reside.

 Will my Living Trust permit me to avoid income taxes?